Jualvu/ticket_manager_go_api/README.md

-### Backend API for simple ticket manager software
+### Backend API for a simple ticket manager software

 ## Setup